cowzendux/MplusPathAnalysis/README.md

 * The analysis will only include observations where the value of pcond is 1.
 * The program will test the indirect effects of Tx on each of the three outcomes (CO, ES, IS) through att_ch.
 * The model will use a Wald Z test to perform an omnibus test that the Educ does not have any influence on any of the three outcomes (CO, ES, IS).
-* Yrs_tch is treated as a categorical variable, whereas Tx and gender are treated as nominal variables.
+* Yrs_tch is treated as a categorical variable, IS is treated as a bottom censored variable, and Tx and gender are treated as nominal variables.
 * The model controls for school as a random clustering factor.
 * The analysis weights the observations using the values in the variable "demoweight."
 * The mean for CO is estimated and assigned an identifier.